dafeixiao/petpiv/README.md

 For more technical details, please refer to https://arxiv.org/abs/2607.29163

-# env
+# environment
 The code is organized as a Jupyter Notebook/JupyterLab project.
 To run the code, a virtual Python environment with Jupyter Notebook/Lab and a CUDA-enabled version of PyTorch is required.
 Other required Python packages can be conveniently installed as needed based on the error messages encountered during execution.

 # tracking mode
-0, switch the working directory to the tracking folder

-1, run collect_psfs.ipynb which processes sparse data (images with sparse particles) and outputs a collection of PSFs
+1, run collect_psfs.ipynb.
+It processes sparse data (images with sparse particles) and outputs a collection of PSFs.

-2, run in_situ_psf.ipynb

-3, train_locnet.ipynb

-4, infer_locnet.ipynb

-5, link.ipynb
+2, run in_situ_psf.ipynb.
+It takes the PSF collection and optical parameters, and outputs a PSF model file.

+3, run train_locnet.ipynb.
+It employs the calibrated model and generates syhthetic training data (images-x, particle localizations-y).

+4, run infer_locnet.ipynb.
+It applies the trained network to localize particles in experimental data.
+The ouput is a localizaiton list file.

+5, run link.ipynb.
+It takes the localizaiton list file and generate particle trajectories using a four-frame tracking algorithm (adapted from https://github.com/ronshnapp/MyPTV).

 6, alignment.ipynb